Harrison1/Wordsearch/README.md

 The program will output the solution in a user friendly manner.
 The program will tell you where the word is and what direction to move and also print out a soluiton grid with all unecessary letters blocked out.

+This program was made for IGN's 2015 Code Foo challenge.
+You can find a sample txt file in this repository.

 Below are some pictures of the output.

 ![Alt text](/screenshots/ws1.PNG?raw=true)